Indian banking sector’s health remains robust, govt policy working very well: Top bankers - www.lokmattimes.com

 "It is understood that those working in the bank are fully aware of the bank's situation.
 Therefore, I believe they do not need any additional information to understand the state of the banking sector and the current position of the bank,” he added.

-Rajiv Kumar Bakshi, former Chairman at Bank of Baroda, told IANS that the condition of the banking sector is very good right now.
+Rajiv Kumar Bakshi, former Chairman of Bank of Baroda, told IANS that the condition of the banking sector is very good right now.

 “The government’s banking policy is working very well, and the economy has also improved.
-Despite Covid-19 pandemic when many businesses were shut, the government handled the overall situation very well.
+Despite the Covid-19 pandemic when many businesses were shut down, the government handled the overall situation very well.
 The government took some concrete steps which have boosted the sector,” he added.

+Ravi Kishan Takkar, Former MD and CEO of UCO Bank said that the current situation of the banking sector in India is quite good.
+In the last 10 years, Public Sector Banks (PSBs) health improved on multiple fronts including NPA, capital adequacy, and profit.
+In 2015, when the gross NPA of PSBs had reached 14 per cent, it came down to 3 per cent.
+During this period, PSB profits increased to Rs 1.50 lakh crore from huge losses.

+He further said that the focus of government banks is on the general public and more priority is being given to the middle class and small industries.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app